UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.md

 	CURRENT_DIR = os.path.dirname(os.path.abspath(__file__))
 	sys.path.append(os.path.dirname(CURRENT_DIR))

+Note that this addition to path is not permanent, so it should be executed whenever one intends to use the class from an external directory.
+If this seems rather complicated, the easy way is always to run your script in the same driver folder, so you can directly import tha PulseSequencetoTxtConversor class without worrying about the path stuff.
+See the example script for an example of this way.

 # FUNCTIONALITIES AND PURPOSE
 --------------------------
-This driver pack is intended to give a Superconducting qubit engineer the ability to generate in a python Script a customized set of I,Q pulses for AWGs, in the form of numpy arrays, which, using the pyhton class attached, may be translated to a txt file that will then be interpreted by the Labber Signal Generating driver, "SingleQubit_Control_Externaly_Importable_Pulse_Seq", which using the Labber Signal Communication protocol will ultimately send the custom pulse
+This driver pack is intended to give a Superconducting qubit engineer the ability to generate in a python Script a customized set of I,Q pulses for AWGs in the form of numpy arrays and send them correctly to the signal generating hardware using Labber.
+Employing the pyhton class attached, the numpy arrays may be translated to a txt file that will then be interpreted by the Labber Signal Generating driver, "SingleQubit_Control_Externaly_Importable_Pulse_Seq", which using the Labber Signal Communication protocol will ultimately send the custom pulse